paranpi/grunt-ejs-include/README.md

 # grunt-ejs-include

-> The best Grunt plugin ever.
+> A Grunt task for replacing included ejs templates.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`